FAQs: Quality Assurance

 eSignatures, as defined in CIRB SOP section 2.3.1.6, are permitted to be implemented immediately for remote consenting during the COVID-19 public health emergency.

-Source: NCI CIRB FAQs Regarding COVID-19 and the CIRB and NCI CIRB FAQs Regarding Remote Consent Procedures.
+Source: NCI CIRB FAQs Regarding COVID-19 and the CIRB and NCI CIRB Standard Operating Procedures (Section 2.3.8).